JvanKatwijk/eti-stuff/eti-cmdline/README.md

 6. -Q, for setting the autogain with the device (assuming the device supports autogain setting)

+7. -R filename, for dumping the input to a file as mentioned above.
+This option only makes sense when dmping is configures.

 For use with file input

-7. -F filename, the full pathname for the input file
+8. -F filename, the full pathname for the input file

-8. -E, is selected the file will be reread after reaching eof.
+9. -E, is selected the file will be reread after reaching eof.

 ------------------------------------------------------------------------
 ------------------------------------------------------------------------